TamarEntin/sushi_restaurants_lookup/README.md

 # Sushi Restaurant Finder

 This is a GIS project that aims to help users find sushi restaurants around their current location.
-The website, built using HTML, JavaScript and React, presents a map powered by the Google Maps API, with the default view being the user's current location.
+The website, presents a map powered by the Google Maps API, with the default view being the user's current location.

 ## Map View